-• Ending fossil fuel subsidies and finance and making wealthy polluters pay.
-Countries must include time-bound commitments and plans to meet these equitably as part of the Article 2.1(c) roadmap due at COP30 and the updated Nationally Determined Contributions (NDCs) due in 2025.
-The NCQG should highlight these sources for climate finance.

-- Joining and supporting the Clean Energy Transition Partnership and launching a pledge for increased energy transition funding provided on fair terms ahead of COP29. - Championing fair and 1.5°C-aligned financial architecture transformation.
-Near-term opportunities include supporting the G20 proposals for a wealth tax on billionaires standard, the development of a UN Tax Convention, and ending IMF surcharges as a form of odious debt.
+- Ending fossil fuel subsidies and finance and making wealthy polluters pay.
+Countries must include time-bound commitments and plans to implement these policies equitably as part of the Article 2.1(c) roadmap due at COP30 and the updated Nationally Determined Contributions (NDCs) due in 2025.
+Global North countries should move first and fastest by meeting the G7 deadline of 2025 for ending fossil fuel subsidies.
+The NCQG should highlight these revenues as sources for climate finance. - Joining and supporting the Clean Energy Transition Partnership and launching a pledge for increased energy transition funding provided on fair terms at COP29. - Championing fair and 1.5°C-aligned financial architecture transformation.
+Near-term opportunities include supporting the G20 proposal for a wealth tax on billionaires standard, the development of the UN Tax Convention, and ending IMF surcharges as a form of odious debt.